DriftFe/Valkyrie-Kernel/README.md

 # Valkyrie-Kernel

-A minimal x86 (demo) kernel written in C and Assembly, bootable with GRUB.
+A minimal x86 (demo) kernel written in C and Assembly.

 ## Prerequisites